 Unfortunately, muffins are susceptible to mold, especially if you use fruit.
-The best way to avoid a moldy muffin is to store them properly and eat them within the designated timeframe (see the table above for the longevity).
+The best way to avoid moldy muffins is to store them properly and eat them within the designated timeframe (see the table above for longevity).

 I love muffins – who doesn’t?
 But they don’t have a very long shelf life.
 The best thing to do is eat them within the timeframe or freeze them for up to three months.
 You can use the fridge, but it’s not recommended unless you’re storing savory muffins with meat and cheese.

 How do you store your muffins?About Michelle